AudioMuse-AI - Let the choice happen, the open-source way

 ).
 The --scale audiomuse-ai-worker=2

-ensures at least two worker instances are running, which is recommended for the task processing architecture.
+ensures at least two worker instances are running, which is recommended for the task processing architecture (starting from version v0.4.0-beta one worker should be able to handle both main and sub tasks, so a minimum of 1 replica is enough).

 4. Access the Application: